doughnutts/learn-golang/README.md

 ## Others
 ### File, IO
+There are instances where additional information are needed from files, this can be achieved using the `os` package.

 #### File
 Reading and Writing of file can be done with the help of `os` package.